Whatsapp Icon

 Soya and Phyto-estrogens Phyto-estrogens (genistein and daidzein) Anti-cancer (breast and prostate) Compete with endogenous estrogens for binding to oestrogen receptor Limer 2004

-In most foods (vegetable and cereals etc.) Fibre Lowering cholesterol Lowering the risk of colon and prostate cancer Wakai et al., 2007
+In most foods (vegetables and cereals etc.) Fibre Lowering cholesterol Lowering the risk of colon and prostate cancer Wakai et al., 2007

 Fish or fish oil Omega-3 Lowering cholesterol Lowering the risk of breast and prostate cancer Bidoli et al., 2005